BennyLJW/Projects/MongDB/readme.txt

-Analzying semi-structured data set using MongoDB
+Handling and analzying semi-structured data set using MongoDB